graphhopper/jsprit/README.md

 Modifying the algorithms and visualising the discovered solutions is as easy and handy as reading classical VRP instances to benchmark your algorithm.

+##In Development
+- VRP with Backhauls
+- Pickup and Delivery
+- Interface to [MATSim](http://matsim.org) which allows network-based problems (e.g. OSM generated) and dynamic visualization

 ##License
 This program is free software; you can redistribute it and/or